Bakelalan Bird Watching Trip Report

 ![]() |

-How Long to Spend in Bakelalan for Bird Watching?
+How Long Should One Spend in Bakelalan for Birdwatching?

-It is a common question that birders ask, and most think they can just travel in and out of this part of Sarawak.
-The optimum time to spend in Bakelalan for bird watching would be four days and three nights.
-This will ensure that you get to spot the birds that you came for.
+It is a common question among birders, and most think they can travel in and out of this part of Sarawak.
+The ideal duration for birdwatching in Bakelalan is four days and three nights.
+This will ensure you spot the birds you came for.

 While many birders will also want to spot the Black Oriole, the trip will be divided into two sections: one at Paya Maga and the other at Bakelalan for the Dulit Frogmouth.